rwyepez/aws-lambda-python-dynamodb/README.md

   aws configure
   ```

-## Deploying Infrastructure with Terraform
+## Deploying Infrastructure with Terraform manually

 To deploy the necessary infrastructure for this project, follow these steps: